July is Dry Eye Awareness Month! Treat Dry Eye with Zest

 When it comes to treating dry eye, the first line of defense usually involves over-the-counter solutions.
 Artificial tears are the most common of these.
 They are designed to supplement your natural tear production and provide temporary relief from dry eye symptoms.

-Artificial tears come in various formulations, some with thicker viscosity to provide longer-lasting relief.
-However, it's important to note that while they can provide instant relief, they don't address the underlying cause of dry eye.
+Artificial tears come in various formulations, some with a thicker viscosity to provide longer-lasting relief.
+However, it’s important to note that while they can provide instant relief, they don’t address the underlying cause of dry eye.

-It's also worth mentioning that not all artificial tears are created equal.
-Some may contain preservatives which, while extending the product's shelf-life, can irritate the eyes with frequent use.
+It’s also worth mentioning that not all artificial tears are created equal.
+Some may contain preservatives, which, while extending the product’s shelf-life, can irritate the eyes with frequent use.
 Preservative-free artificial tears can be a better option for those with moderate to severe dry eye or those who need to use them frequently.

 Prescription Treatments for Dry Eye